leoar0810/thecovidjourney/README.md

 # TheCovidJourney
-Interactive simulation of Covid-19 infections using graph theory.
+Interactive simulation of Covid-19 infections using graph theory and java threads.
 Propagation speed is determined by the use of mask and the distance between nodes.

 |Infected person|Uninfected person|Distance (m)|Probability (%)|
 |--|--|--|--|